US virus cases near an all-time high as governors backtrack

 “Globally, it’s still getting worse,” World Health Organization chief Tedros Adhanom Ghebreyesus said.

+As cases grow, some states are imposing new restrictions only weeks after lifting shutdowns.

+“For Nevada to stay safe and stay open, we must make face coverings a routine part of our daily life,” Nevada Gov. Steve Sisolak said.

-As some states impose new restrictions or put their reopenings on pause, some businesses are also backing off.
-Disney delayed its mid-July reopening of Disneyland.
+Some businesses are also backing off reopening.
+Disney delayed its mid-July reopening of Disneyland until California gives further guidance.

 As politicians try to strike a balance between public health and the economy, the government reported that the number of Americans applying for unemployment benefits last week declined slightly to 1.48 million, indicating layoffs are slowing but are still painfully high.

+Elsewhere around the world, European countries appear on track to reopen their shared borders by July 1, and the European Union is considering barring American visitors, given the flare-up in the U.S. and President Donald Trump’s ban on Europeans entering the United States.

-Elsewhere around the world, Paris’ Eiffel Tower reopened to visitors after its longest peacetime closure: 104 days.
+In Paris, the Eiffel Tower reopened to visitors after its longest peacetime closure: 104 days.
 With hospitals overwhelmed in New Delhi, Indian troops provided care in railroad cars converted to medical wards.
 And in China, where the virus first appeared late last year, an outbreak in Beijing appeared to have been brought under control.

 Johnson reported from Washington state.
 Associated Press journalists around the world contributed to this report.